-This week (late December 2020) marks the fifth year since I started blogging for money.
+This week (late Jan 2022) marks the seventh year since I started blogging for money.
 I now earn a full time income from home with my blog.
 A few years ago, I had NO IDEA how blogs (or any websites for that matter) made money.

 Actually back up – a few years ago, I had no idea really what a blog WAS –